neo4j-contrib/neomodel/README.md

 Two learnings from this :

 * The wrapping of the driver made by neomodel is very thin performance-wise : it does not add a lot of overhead ;
-* When used in a concurrent fashion, async neomodel is faster than concurrent sync neomodel, and a lot of faster than serial queries.
+* When used in a concurrent fashion, async neomodel is faster than concurrent sync neomodel, and a lot faster than serial queries.

 # Contributing